Frank Kitts: Local-body politics

+In 1969 he surpassed Thomas Hislop to become Wellington's longest serving mayor.
+That year, Cuba Street was pedestrianised by his council to create what is now known as Cuba Mall.
 As mayor Kitts travelled overseas as an ambassador for the city and made a point of visiting every city named Wellington in the world.
 In 1971 he visited Antarctica.
 Like Norman Kirk, also from Waimate, he was "a big man, using his imposing six foot two inch, 17 stone frame to overshadow his opponents."